 Make the dumplings

-- In a medium-sized bowl whisk together 1 ½ cups all-purpose flour, 2 teaspoons baking powder, ½ teaspoon dried parsley, and ½ teaspoon salt.
+- In a medium-sized bowl whisk together the flour, baking powder, dried parsley, and salt.1 ½ cups all-purpose flour, 2 teaspoons baking powder, ½ teaspoon dried parsley, ½ teaspoon fine-grain salt

-- Drizzle 2 tablespoons melted butter and ¾ cup milk over top, and use a fork to bring together a shaggy dough.
-It should be a texture similar to drop biscuits - thicker than pancake batter but a bit looser than scones.
+- Drizzle melted butter and milk over top, and use a fork to bring together a shaggy dough.
+It should be a texture similar to drop biscuits - thicker than pancake batter but a bit looser than scones.2 Tablespoons melted butter, ¾ cup milk

 - Set aside to rest while you're preparing the soup.